domeccleston/sharegpt/README.md

-Please note: this is a hobby project and unaffiliated with Vercel, ChatGPT, or OpenAI.
+Please note: this is a hobby project and unaffiliated with ChatGPT or OpenAI.

 # The easiest way to share your ChatGPT conversations